cfengine/documentation/reference/promise-types/access.markdown

 For file copy requests, the file becomes transferable to the remote client according to the conditions specified in the access promise.
-Use `ifencrypted` to grant access only if the transfer is encrypted, and control with `maproot` (like its NFS counterpart) which hosts can see file objects not owned by the server process owner.
+Use `ifencrypted` to grant access only if the transfer is encrypted in the "classic" CFEngine protocol (the TLS protocol is always encrypted).

 When access is granted to a directory, the promise is automatically made about all of its contents and sub-directories.

+Use the `maproot` attribute (like its NFS counterpart) to control which hosts can see file objects not owned by the server process owner.

 File resources are specified using an absolute filepath, but can set a `shortcut` through which clients can access the resource using a logical name, without having any detailed